zijingzhang1997/zijingzhang1997.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-**Respiratory pattern monitoring with RF near-field coherent sensing (NCS)**\
 •	Developed a non-invasive respiration sensor integrated into furniture that can be invisible to the user and enhance comfort and convenience.
-The sensor was modified from an RF coaxial cable with a designed notch. \
+The sensor was modified from an RF coaxial cable with a designed notch.
-•	Captured the cardiopulmonary waveforms and derived the breath rate and heart rate with variations in positions. \
+•	Captured the cardiopulmonary waveforms and derived the breath rate and heart rate with variations in positions.
-•	Implemented the sensor to detect simulated respiratory disorders including central and obstructive sleep apnea.\
+•	Implemented the sensor to detect simulated respiratory disorders including central and obstructive sleep apnea.
-•	Performed a human study (N=10) that confirmed the validity of the sensing system and signal processing. \
+•	Performed a human study (N=10) that confirmed the validity of the sensing system and signal processing.